Max Adler (lacrosse)

 Max Adler (מקס אדלר) is an Israeli-American professional lacrosse player.
 He played for DII Bentley University, before being drafted by the Denver Outlaws of the Major League Lacrosse.
 He now plays for the Chaos Lacrosse Club of the Premier Lacrosse League where he is a faceoff specialist.
-Indoors, he plays for the Buffalo Bandits of the National Lacrosse League as a defenseman.
+Indoors, he plays for the Vancouver Warriors of the National Lacrosse League as a defenseman.

 In international play, he has represented Israel in the FIL World Lacrosse Championship.

 Playing career

 NCAA

 A native of Fort Lauderdale, Florida, Adler attended Northfield Mount Hermon School and initially intended to pursue a collegiate wrestling career, but injuries forced him to stop.
 He played lacrosse for the first time during his freshman season.
 Adler walked onto the lacrosse team at Bentley during his freshman season and was initially their fifth faceoff specialist, though over his four years, he worked his way into a starting role and finished his collegiate career as a two-time Division II All-American.